Accelerating Additive Manufacturing Adoption in India

-The United States fitness rings market size reached USD 161.11 million in 2025 and is projected to advance to USD 228.61 million by 2030, reflecting a 7.25% CAGR over the forecast period.
+The United States fitness rings market size in 2026 is estimated at USD 172.03 million, growing from 2025 value of USD 161.11 million with 2031 projections showing USD 238.84 million, growing at 6.78% CAGR over 2026-2031.
 Growing insurer and employer sponsorships, Remote Patient Monitoring (RPM) reimbursement, and sensor miniaturization are positioning the United States fitness rings market as an unobtrusive alternative to wrist-worn wearables.
 Clinical validation studies, FDA 510(k) clearances targeting sleep apnea and pulse oximetry, as well as partnerships that integrate glucose data, are expanding the medical use case profile.
 Hardware differentiation is narrowing, so proprietary algorithms, subscription platforms, and third-party health-data integrations are becoming decisive competitive levers.
 Supply-chain easing for sub-5 mm microcontroller units is alleviating prior component shortages, yet state-level privacy laws and short replacement cycles continue to present headwinds.
 Device makers are responding by baking consent workflows into onboarding, extending trade-in incentives, and marketing recycling programs to environmentally conscious buyers.

 Key Report Takeaways